 - For accessibility accommodations such as hearing, speech, physical or more, students should work with Iona’s Accessibility Office, which has established processes to address students’ needs.

-- This summer, professional development and technical support is being provided to prepare faculty to deliver effective classes and maximize learning for students who may be participating in person or via remote learning.
+- Professional development and technical support has been provided to prepare faculty to deliver effective classes and maximize learning for students who may be participating in person or via remote learning.

 - Laboratories are being addressed based on the particulars of the discipline.
 For example, the STEM faculty have spent a great deal of time with Arts & Science Dean Joseph Stabile Ph.D. in planning the details for delivery.